What Is Thai Chicken Flatbread?

 — Her Hands His EyesWHAT IS THAI CHICKEN FLATBREAD?

 Thai chicken flatbread is a fusion dish that does exactly what the best fusion food does: it takes two things that are already good and makes something better than either one alone.
-A crispy flatbread, the kind of base that is forgiving and fast and satisfying, becomes the canvas for flavors that have nothing to do with traditional pizza and everything to do with the Thai kitchen.
+A crispy flatbread becomes the canvas for flavors that have nothing to do with traditional pizza and everything to do with the Thai kitchen.
 Peanut sauce in place of tomato sauce, rich and savory and slightly sweet.
 Mozzarella because melted cheese belongs on a flatbread regardless of what cuisine is inspiring it.
 Cooked chicken, shredded carrots, spring onions, and bean sprouts bringing the freshness and the crunch and the color that make this flatbread look as good as it tastes.

 The peanut sauce is the heart of the dish.
-It is what makes this Thai rather than simply a chicken flatbread with unusual toppings.
-Peanut butter, coconut milk, red curry paste, soy sauce, rice vinegar, lime juice, honey, and a touch of sesame oil, whisked together into something that is savory and slightly sweet and completely at home on a flatbread in a way that is immediately obvious the first time you taste it.
+Peanut butter, coconut milk, red curry paste, soy sauce, rice vinegar, lime juice, honey, sesame oil, fresh ginger, garlic, sriracha, and warm water, whisked together into something that is savory and slightly sweet and completely at home on a flatbread.
 The sauce goes on first, the toppings follow, the cheese goes over everything, and the oven does the rest.

 This recipe was created for a specific Friday night with specific grandchildren who love pizza and a grandmother who loves Thai food.
-The result is a dish that belongs to both of them and to anyone who makes it.
 It is approachable enough for a weeknight dinner, fun enough for a weekend with kids, and good enough that adults will want seconds too.

 It was a hit the first time.
 It has been a hit every time since.